brdtrpp/class/README.md

 * Clean up UI
 * Facebook Login
 * Username should be Facebook Name
-* Post List Layout
+* Post List Layout more appealing
-* Post Search Enter

 ## Planned Features to Test